 I won’t get into too many details about how I up cycled this porch swing because I detailed a post all about how to paint and maintain outdoor furniture HERE.

-Now it’s time to hang the porch swing!
+Now it’s time to learn how to hang the porch swing!

 Disclosure: this post contains affiliate links.
 This means that if you purchase from one of these links I will receive a small commission, but rest assured you won’t pay anymore for the product.